+If the defendant is arrested a detainer will also be issued.
+The defendant is ineligible for release until he appears before the back judge.
+For example, an individual who is arrested for Retail Theft is sentenced to three years’ probation.
+While on probation they are charged with another Retail Theft.
+Even if the defendant can post bail on their new case they will remain in custody because the new arrest triggers a detainer.
 Defendants who have picked up new misdemeanor offenses while on probation may want to file a motion to lift detainer.
-This motion, filed by an attorney on behalf of a defendant, is essentially a request to the back judge to release the defendant from custody.
+This motion filed by an attorney on behalf of a defendant is essentially a request to the back judge to release the defendant from custody.
 Once the attorney files the motion the court will schedule a hearing date before the defendants back judge.
 The hearing is a great opportunity to make your case to the judge for continued probation, additional treatment, and support if needed.
-Things to consider before a VOP/Motion to Lift Detainer include:
+Consider the following important steps:

 HAVE FRIENDS AND FAMILY AVAILABLE AT THE HEARING

 It is useful to have familial support at the detainer hearings.
 The judge wants to see the defendant will have support if he decides to lift the detainer.
 Therefore if the defendant has people available to show up for the hearing this may be helpful in getting the detainer lifted.